liquid-img

 Increasing water resiliency, enhancing safety, and improving efficiency

-• Originally constructed in 1933, Irvine Lake, which is formed by the Santiago Creek Dam, serves as a vital part of Orange County water infrastructure.
+• Originally constructed in 1933, the Santiago Creek Dam forms Irvine Lake, which serves as a vital part of Orange County’s water infrastructure.

-• While Irvine Lake provides recreational benefits to the county, the primary purpose of the lake is to store water for the benefit of surrounding communities in Central and South Orange County.
+• While Irvine Lake provides recreational benefits to the county, its primary purpose is to store water for the benefit of surrounding communities.

-• Today, the lake remains an important source of water for IRWD’s Baker Water Treatment Plant and SWD’s Walter Howler Filtration Plan, which collectively provide water to 85,000 homes throughout Central and Southern Orange County.
+• Irvine Lake is an important source of water for the Baker and Howiler treatment plants, which collectively provide water to 85,000 homes throughout Central and Southern Orange County.

-Beginning in 2017 and completed at the end of 2019, Irvine Ranch Water District and Serrano Water District undertook a comprehensive condition assessment of the nearly 90-year-old Santiago Creek Dam, along with its spillway and outlet tower.
-That assessment showed that while the dam is in good shape, the outlet tower and spillway are at the end of their useful life and should be replaced and upgraded to today’s seismic and safety standards.
+Beginning in 2017, Irvine Ranch Water District undertook a comprehensive assessment of the 90 year-old Santiago Creek Dam.
+The assessment determined that the engineered earthen embankment dam is still operational but could be made safer.
+We also found that the outlet tower and spillway are reaching the end of their useful life and need to be replaced and upgraded to today’s seismic and safety standards.

-The project will replace the current outlet tower and spillway at Irvine Lake/Santiago Creek Dam and restore Irvine Lake back to its full storage capacity.
-The project will be designed using a Risk Informed Decision Making process, that uses a rigorous, systematic, and thorough approach to dam safety that identifies and reduces risks.
-Incorporating RIDM into the project design is above and beyond the current standards required by the state and will yield an overall safer facility that will provide increased reliability for years to come.
+The project will reconstruct the spillway and outlet tower, restore storage capacity in the reservoir, and strengthen the dam to meet today’s modern standards.
+The project is being designed using a Risk Informed Decision Making (RIDM) process that uses a rigorous, systematic, and thorough approach to dam safety that identifies and reduces risks.
+Incorporating RIDM into the project design goes above and beyond current standards required by the state and will result in a safer facility that will increase water reliability for decades to come.

 Interested in learning more about dam safety?
 Watch the IRWD video: English | 中文字幕 | 한국어 자막